 Am I entitled to Greek citizenship by investment?

 The Greece golden visa does not automatically provide applicants with Greek citizenship for investment.
-However after being a tax resident of Greece for 7 years, you are eligible to apply for citizenship.
+However after being a tax resident of Greece for 7 years, you are eligible to apply for citizenship (Law 3284/2004).
 There are a few provisos to this.